 Gem of the sun

 The Egyptians call the peridot ‘gem of the sun’ and it is their national gemstone.
-It’s a bit funny when you think about that its typical green color and the Egyptian landscape, consisting of a lot of deserts and a small piece of green and fertile land near the Nile.
+It’s a bit funny when you think about its typical green color and the Egyptian landscape, consisting of a lot of deserts and a small piece of green and fertile land near the Nile.

 They call it the ‘gem of the sun’ because it is always connected with light and the sun.
 And they believe that wearing this green gemstone beaded on donkey hair protects you from the ‘terrors of the night’.